 Straws – glass or stainless steel (unless you have a disability where hard is not an option)

-Styrofoam/to-go containers – glassware, recycled jars from nut butter, ketchup, mayonnaise, etc.
+Styrofoam/to-go containers – glassware, recycled jars from, yogurt, mayonnaise, etc.

 Ziplock/seal bags – Chico bags sandwich bags, beeswax wrap, Stasher (spendy)